Praskla-Technology/assessment-placipy/README.md

 - **Advanced Analytics Dashboard**: Enhanced data visualization and reporting
 - **Mobile Application**: React Native mobile app for on-the-go access
 - **Integration Capabilities**: APIs for integration with external systems (LMS, HR systems, etc.)

+## New Automatic Assessment Question Fetching Feature

+### Overview
+The system now includes enhanced functionality to automatically fetch assessment questions from the `Assessment_placipy_assesment_questions` table by matching assessment IDs between the assessments and questions tables.
+This eliminates the need for manual correlation and ensures questions are correctly associated with their assessments.

+### How It Works
+1. When requesting an assessment, the system automatically queries the questions table using the pattern:
+   - PK: `CLIENT#{domain}`
+   - SK: `ASSESSMENT#{assessmentId}#*` (using begins_with)
+2. All question batches (MCQ and Coding) are automatically retrieved and combined
+3. Questions are sorted by question number for proper display order
+4. The response includes both assessment metadata and all associated questions

+### API Endpoints
+- `GET /api/assessments/{id}/with-questions` - Get assessment with questions combined
+- `GET /api/assessments/{id}/questions` - Get only assessment questions

+### Frontend Utilities
+The frontend now includes utility functions for easy integration:
+- `fetchAssessmentWithQuestions(assessmentId)` - Fetch assessment metadata with questions
+- `fetchAssessmentQuestions(assessmentId)` - Fetch only questions for an assessment
+- `fetchQuestionsForAssessment(assessmentId, domain)` - Fetch questions with domain matching

+### Benefits
+- Eliminates manual matching of assessment IDs between tables
+- Automatically combines question batches into a single array
+- Maintains proper question ordering
+- Reduces API calls by combining assessment metadata and questions
+- Provides type-specific question grouping (MCQ vs Coding)

 # Placipy - Student Assessment Platform